zainkhalifa/RF-GDS/README.md

 * Fill empty spaces in your design by any basic grid block you want so that it can pass density requirements in DRC.
 Otherwise, leave it open for auto generated fillings in Cadence later on.

 ## Examples
-I added my latest project [codes](https://github.com/zainkhalifa/GDS_Processing/tree/master/Procedure%20Codes) as a demo.
-I cannot add all details and `gds` files.
-However, you can see the procedure flow and the corrosponding images in [GDS_Processing.pdf](https://github.com/zainkhalifa/GDS_Processing/blob/master/GDS_Processing.pdf) file.
+I included my latest project [codes](https://github.com/zainkhalifa/GDS_Processing/tree/master/Procedure%20Codes) as a demo.
+I cannot include full details nor `GDS` files.
+However, you can see the procedure flow and corrosponding images in [GDS_Processing.pdf](https://github.com/zainkhalifa/GDS_Processing/blob/master/GDS_Processing.pdf) file.

 ## List of functions
 [List of functions](https://github.com/zainkhalifa/GDS_Processing/blob/master/GDS_Lib/GDS_Functions/Contents.m).

 ## Notes
-* Some of my functions can lose the layer and data type numbers so keep that in mind and it is a good practice to call `GDS_reset` to remap.
+* Some of my functions can lose the identifier values for `layer number` and `datatype` number.
+It is a good practice to call `GDS_reset` to remap before exporting.
-* Most functions deal with boundry data type only.
+* Most functions deal with *boundry* data type only rather than *path*, *text* or others.
-* Some of my functions do not deal with elements with more then one boundry.
+* Some of my functions do not deal with elements that have more than one *boundry*.
-* Call `help` for details about the functions and needed i/o. check my codes for how to use them.
+* Call `help` for details about the functions.
+Check out my codes for how to use them.
 * I kept the [Graveyard](https://github.com/zainkhalifa/GDS_Processing/blob/master/GDS_Lib/GDS_Functions/The%20Graveyard.zip) which contains my previous and failed codes.
 It can help if you want to develop new codes.
-* I did not optimise the codes for fastist simulation time but I prioritize useability since I dont have very complicated desings.
+* I did not optimise the codes for the fastest simulation time but I prioritize usability since I dont have very complicated desings.